What is this technique about

 - Write down the exact timing of the sections in each song so that you will find them again.

 - Make sure that you have the sound on so that the students will be able to hear the song.

 - Make sure to have the songs open but NOT to share your screen.

 - Introduce the students to the purpose and rules of the exercise.
 Tell them that

-- that to get a point for their group, they must be the first one to write down their correct guess in the chat.
+- To get the point for their group, they must be the first ones to write down their correct guess in the chat.

 - Ask if the two groups are ready and define which group will be allowed to guess first.

 - Play the predetermined section of the first song.
 Keep the chat open to see their guesses.